espocrm/documentation/docs/administration/troubleshooting.md

 To fix this problem, you can try two solutions:

-1. Change the max length for your varchar fields.
+### Solution 1.
+Change the max length for your varchar fields

 You can do it by editing the file `custom/Espo/Custom/Resources/metadata/entityDefs/{EntityType}.json` manually.

+#### Step 1.
 Change definitions for `varchar` fields from:

 ```
 "maxLength": 255